eosiosg/blog/SystemContract-2.md

 Token Staking
 --
-**Token holders are eligible to vote if they have staked on net and cpu.
+**Token holders can only vote after they have staked their tokens on net and cpu.
 Staking process is done by pushing a `system_contract::delegatebw` action.
 Inside `delegatebw` action, voter's tokens are staked and cannot be transferred until refunded.**

 1. If a user has not staked before, insert a record for this account in the table `deltable`.
 If a user has staked, add newly amount to the existing amount.
 2. Set resource limits for stake receiver (same with sender when voting).
 Transfer corresponding amount as stake to a public account `eosio`.